Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Now they tell us.

-We just learned this week, for example, that people get laid off when it snows.
+We just learned this week, for example, that people get laid off and it snows.

 New home sales fell to a record low in January.

-Um but what we're doing, and we're wasting time here with the trend of Obama trying to figure out a way he can end up running insurance companies now.
+But what we're doing, and we're wasting time here with the Obama trying to figure out a way he can end up running insurance companies now.

-So um we're supposed to believe it jobs are gonna be the focus all along, right?
+So we're supposed to believe that jobs are going to be the focus all along, right?

 He still wants to run the insurance companies.

-Meanwhile, now they tell us that the housing market looking a lot shakier.
+Meanwhile, now they tell us that the housing market is looking a lot shakier.

 Oh, and then there's this.

-Uh despite images of uh Europe crippled by a deep freeze and parts of the U.S. blasted by blizzards, the uh pace of global warming continues unabated, climate scientists claimed yesterday out of Singapore.
+Despite images of Europe crippled by a deep freeze and parts of the U.S. blasted by blizzards, the pace of global warming continues unabated, climate scientists claimed yesterday out of Singapore.

 Barbie in Lakeland, Florida.